tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 001.md

 - Ludvig gets fucking murdered by having his skull crushed
 - We get told a few details about how the dude got mutated, it only took 48 hours
 - [[Emma]] greets us into [[Emberwood Village]]
-- [[Barkin Buzzard]] - Ask for Karen, tell her Eren sent us - Used to be Sammy Eight fingers favorite place to relax, heard the lord of the feast pinned him down somewhere in town
+- [[Bark & Buzzard]] - Ask for Karen, tell her Eren sent us - Used to be Sammy Eight fingers favorite place to relax, heard the lord of the feast pinned him down somewhere in town
 - [[Eventide Manor]] - burned down before emma was born, she sometimes sees things moving inside at night
 - [[Gilded Lily]] - Tavern - no beer, fuck this place.
 They have a talent show.
-- [[Skull and the Sword]] - There was a three card monte guy Marco the Shark, turned into a mutant, got his head cut off
+- [[Skull & Sword]] - There was a three card monte guy Marco the Shark, turned into a mutant, got his head cut off
 - Brek Ironjaw got thrown out of the next place - Ripped in half by a [[haze hulk]]
 - [[Caravan Park]] in the middle of the park - Merchant grinning greg went into the town and met the Queen, never saw him again.
 Marketplace strung up around a boarded up water well.
 - The [[watchtower]], north of town, run by the [[Hooded Lanterns]]